Welcome to May!

 The Diocese of St. Catharines' mission is rooted in doing the Father's will by proclaiming His son to the world so that all can know, love and serve Him.
 This mission is lived out on a daily basis in our parishes, schools and Catholic institutions.
 We find clergy, religious and laity committed to proclaiming the good news of Jesus Christ by witnessing to His truth, justice, love and mercy.
 St. Catharines Diocese is where faith lives.

-After months of working diligently to ensure Niagara Catholic’s cost structure is aligned with the Board’s estimated 2016-2017 Ministry revenue, during the May 10 Committee of the Whole Meeting, Trustees were presented with a projected balanced 2016-2017 budget.
-This balanced budget will be achieved without the use of prior year surplus funds.
+After months of working diligently to ensure Niagara Catholic’s cost structure is aligned with the Board’s estimated 2016-2017 Ministry revenue, on May 24, Trustees approved the 2016-2017 Annual Budget, which is balanced without the use of prior year surplus funds.